 In 2019, Tamara completed her professional doctorate degree at the Pacific College of Oriental Medicine in San Diego with a specialization in Integrative Medicine.
 This was a wonderful opportunity to learn with colleagues from around the world about the cutting edge integrative model of medicine that is emerging, and to be a part of that emerging medical community.

 Tamara is experienced in the treatment of:

-- Pain syndrome: joint pain, fibromyalgia, migraine, sciatica, back, shoulder, knee, etc.
+- Pain syndrome: joint pain, fibromyalgia, migraine, sciatica, arthritis, back, shoulder, knee, etc.

 - Women’s health: irregular periods, PMS, cysts, fibroids, PCOS, menopause, endocrine disorders, etc.